IDA-TUBS/pycpa/doc/spp_example.rst

 The next step is to create two resources R1 and R2.
 The first argument of :py:func:`pycpa.model.add_resource()` sets the scheduling policy.
-Infact, the first argument is a "function pointer" to a function which computes the multiple-event busy window on that resource in this example we use the static priority busy window algorithm.
+In fact, the first argument is a "function pointer" to a function which computes the multiple-event busy window on that resource in this example we use the static priority busy window algorithm.
 The second parameter is the abort criteria for that particular scheduling policy.

-By default (if the paramter is omitted) pyCPA will wait until the resource is idle again.
+By default (if the parameter is omitted) pyCPA will wait until the resource is idle again.
 This is a conservative approach for work-conserving scheduling policies such as RR, FIFO, SPP, SPNP.
 Note, that TDMA is not work-conserving.